magnussolution/magnusbilling7/wiki/en/modules/callBack/callBack.rst

 Username
 --------

-| We did not write the description to this field.
+| Owner of the DID that received the CallBack request.